Simulation-Based Inference Benchmark for Weak Lensing Cosmology

 \subsection{Sampling the forward model}

-When the forward model is explicit, which means that the joint likelihood $p(x | \theta, z)$ can be evaluated, it is possible to sample it directly through MCMC bypassing the computation of the intractable marginal likelihood $p(x | \theta)$.
+When the forward model is explicit, which means that the joint likelihood $p(x | \theta, z)$ can be evaluated, it is possible to sample it directly through an MCMC method, bypassing the computation of the intractable marginal likelihood $p(x | \theta)$.

-Unlike sampling the marginal likelihood, this necessitates sampling both the parameters of interest $\theta$ as well as all latent variables $z$ involved in the forward model:
+Unlike sampling the marginal likelihood, this necessitates sampling both the parameters of interest $\theta$ as well as all latent variables $z$ involved in the forward model,

-and to marginalize over the latent variables $z$ afterward to get the posterior distribution $p(\theta |x)$.
+and marginalizing over the latent variables $z$ afterward to obtain the posterior distribution $p(\theta |x)$.

-As the latent variables are usually high-dimensional they require a large number of sampling steps to make the MCMC converge.
+As the latent variables are usually high-dimensional, they require a large number of sampling steps to make the MCMC converge.
 Therefore, Hamilton Monte Carlo (HMC, \citealp{neal2011mcmc, betancourt2018conceptual}), which can efficiently explore the parameter space thanks to gradient information, is usually used for such high-dimensional posteriors.
 However, this requires the explicit likelihood to be differentiable.

-Note that, for each step, the forward model needs to be called, which can make this approach costly in practice as generating one simulation can take a very long time.
-This would also be true in cases where the marginal likelihood can be evaluated but since the latent variables $z$ do not have to be sampled, the parameter space is smaller and the MCMC does not need as many steps.
+We note that for each step the forward model needs to be called, which can make this approach costly in practice as generating one simulation can take a very long time.
+This would also be true in cases where the marginal likelihood can be evaluated, but since the latent variables $z$ do not have to be sampled, the parameter space is smaller and the MCMC does not need as many steps.